Airline Ticket Refund Scams – How to Avoid Them?

-Similar caution was offered to travellers during the pandemic when con artists stole funds intended for afflicted airline passengers and gain personal information in the shadows by creating fake websites with the intention of defrauding people.
+Similar caution was offered to travelers during the pandemic when con artists stole funds intended for afflicted airline passengers and gain personal information in the shadows by creating fake websites with the intention of defrauding people.
 In India, this scam is on the rise.

 So, in today’s article, we will understand this scam.
 But first, quickly look at the news section.

 According to the report, A man from Maharashtra become victim of this latest fraud, while he while refund for his cancelled tickets.
 He filled out the form for a refund but didn’t get an answer.
 Then, the victim started searching for the contact number of an airline on Google.
 When he found it, he dialed that number but unfortunately, the call got connected with the fraudster.

 After this, the con artist instructed the victim to download an app, through which he can get a refund.
 When the fraudster got access to the victim’s device.
 He ended up losing Rs 4.8 lakh.